 Menopause occurs when there has been no menstruation for a year.
-After menopause, bleeding is unusual.
-If it does happen, it may be a sign of a health condition that needs medical attention.
+A period, or any bleeding, after menopause is unusual and may be a sign of a health condition that needs medical attention.

 In this article, find out about some possible reasons bleeding may occur after menopause and what to expect when seeking medical help.

 Postmenopausal bleeding can stem from a range of issues.

 Common causes include:

 Around the time of menopause, the body stops producing the hormone estrogen.
 As a result, the linings of the vagina and uterus become thinner and more likely to bleed.
 This is the